Maybe you have heard about Django and that it can help you build websites. You might be new to Python, new to web development, or new to programming.

 These headers can:

-- Indicate what kind of browser is requesting.
+- Indicate what kind of browser is making the request

 Most of the headers are handled automatically by browsers and servers, but we will see instances where we want to use these headers ourselves so it’s good to know they exist.